Axway/mft-convert/content/en/docs/TransferCFT/concepts/Create_transfers_Start_here/Model_and_Physical_file_concepts.md

 corresponds to the "mask" sent by the requester.

-To implement this mechanism, the value of the FILE parameter of the RECV command at the requester end must be equal to the pre- defined value ALL (FILE = ALL).
+To implement this mechanism, the value of the FILE parameter of the RECV command at the requester end must be equal to the pre-defined value ALL (FILE = ALL).

 The server unlocks all pending transfers concerning the requester and